puneetmatharu/memory_pool/README.md

 benchmark_table_pool_destruction_RMS                    24 %            24 %
 ```

-Pool allocation has $O(N)$ complexity.

 **Allocating a new block:**

 *Sequential allocations:*

-The table below illustrates how the runtime cost of allocating a full pool changes with increasing pool size.
+The table below illustrates how the runtime cost of $N$ allocations changes with increasing $N$.
 Within each benchmark run, we allocate `<pool-size>` blocks *sequentially* for the user.
-A block allocation just involves popping a value from a stack, creating a pointer and doing some simple pointer arithmetic.
-Therefore, the memory complexity per block allocation is $O(1)$.
+A single block allocation just involves popping a value from a stack, creating a pointer and doing some simple pointer arithmetic.
+Therefore, the memory complexity *per block allocation* is $O(1)$.

-Since this process has $O(N)$ runtime cost (see table) for a full pool of allocations, we can deduce that a single allocation has $O(1)$ runtime cost, which is expected.
+Since allocating $N$ blocks has $O(N)$ runtime cost (see table), we deduce that a single allocation has $O(1)$ runtime cost, as expected.

 ```bash
 ------------------------------------------------------------------------------------------